-Travel and other expenses exceeding what was awarded will not be the responsibility of the California Sea Grant Program or the Delta Stewardship Council.
+Travel and other expenses exceeding the limits described above will not be the responsibility of the Sea Grant Program or the Delta Stewardship Council.

 No-Cost Extensions:

 The effective dates are specified on the award allocation issued by California Sea Grant.
 As stated in the Request for Applications, no-cost time extensions will not be possible due to the nature of the fund source.